Moss1019/kubernetes-tutorial-1/README.md

 8. Create deployments to manage our pods
 9. Create a service to access the pods
 10. Create an ingress to access the pods from the outside
-11. Bask in the glory of our kubernetes skills

-## bonus videos
-1. Fire up the code generator app
-2. Creating the spring boot app
-3. Creating the React app